vladsaveliev/sequana/sequana/pipelines/rnaseq/README.rst

 Details
 ~~~~~~~~~

 Snakemake RNA-seq pipeline based on workflow use at Biomics Pole in Institut Pasteur.
-The pipeline runs some QC, such as FastQC, fastq_screen (you need your own base).
+The pipeline runs some QC, such as
-Reads could be trimmed by several tools (cutadapt, atropos, clean_ngs) and mapped against reference genome (with bowtie or STAR) and ribosomal RNA (with bowtie1).
+ FastQC, fastq_screen (you need your own base).Reads could be trimmed by several tools (cutadapt, atropos, clean_ngs)
+ and mapped against reference genome (with bowtie or STAR, bowtie2 is used by fastq_screen) and ribosomal RNA (with bowtie1).
+After, reads are
-After, reads are counted with feature-counts (HTSeq-count soon available) against a GFF file.
+ counted with feature-counts (HTSeq-count soon available) against a GFF file.
 All results are summarized by multiQC.

+.. warning:: The statistical analysis is not included in our pipeline because it is a step that is difficult to automate
+before to explore the data.
+You can continue with SARTools (https://github.com/PF2-pasteur-fr/SARTools) if you want to perform the statistical step.

 Rules and configuration details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~